 - It can easily manage and interact with several groups of containers at the same time.

-- It regularly monitors for the health of nodes and containers.
+- It regularly monitors the health of nodes and containers.

 - Kubernetes can do storage orchestration and add the storage system of your choice to run the application.

-- Container balancing is also a crucial behaviour where it does the calculation regarding the best location for the container placement.
+- Container balancing is also a crucial behavior where it does the calculation regarding the best location for the container placement.

 - Being an open-source tool, Kubernetes runs everywhere.
 This gives the benefit of on-premises, hybrid, and public cloud to its users.

 - Ability to rollback if anything wrongs happen while executing the application.
 It has the capabilities to rollbacks and rollouts.

 - It has the potential to scale horizontally and vertically with ease and quick.